Rampastring/WorldAlteringEditor/README.md

 ## Current state of the project

-The map editor is crrently not able to actually create maps, but you can open existing maps and edit them.
+The editor is in an usable state and covers roughly 90-95% of what can be done with FinalSun.
-Most basic editing tools are included and you can code triggers, but a lot of advanced functionality is still missing.
+Most basic and commonly used editing tools are included and you can code triggers with way more efficiency than with FinalSun, but some advanced functionality is still missing.

 There are also some limitations in the editor, particularly on the rendering side of things.
 The current map renderer, while functional and usable, is very primitive and does not